From the publisher:

 THE KINDRED SPIRITS SUPPER CLUB by Amy E. Reichert.
 Berkley (April 20, 2021).
 ISBN: 978-0593197776.
 352 pages.

 This entry was posted on Tuesday, April 20th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.